 - Rosa SantanaEnvision Freedom FundRosa SantanaEnvision Freedom Fund

 Rosa Santana is a native of Honduras who became involved in immigrant rights in 2010 after witnessing the injustice of detention and separation’s impact on her own family.
 Her family’s separation was documented in “Colussus,” the film.
 Rosa’s advocacy work started at Friends of NJ & NY, where she worked for almost nine years supporting community members in detention.
 Rosa joined Envision Freedom Fund in 2020 as the Bond Director, where she continues to help detained community members secure their freedom through bond posting.

 Rosa serves as the Detainee Advocate at the Hudson County Jail and a member of the Civilian Task Force at the Essex County Jail.

 - Sara NegronProject Renewal Inc.Sara NegronProject Renewal Inc.

-My name is Sara Negron and have been working with Project Renewal Inc since 2016.
-While transitioning into my new role as the Senior Director of Programs, I am currently serving as the Program Director of New Providence Women’s Shelter, and prior to that, as the Director of Social Services.
-My career in non-profit homeless services, working with mental health and substance use populations, began 12 years ago.
-Over time, my focus has shifted to supporting staff in succeeding in their roles when they are onboarded or promoted to ultimately improve the quality of care and service we offer to our clients.
-I wish to help break the cycle of “throwing staff to the wolves” when they are starting a new role, avoiding having them learn only by experience, and instead providing them with the tools and resources they would need to get a running start.
+Over her 12+ year career, Sara’s focus has shifted to supporting staff in succeeding in their roles when they are onboarded or promoted to ultimately improve the quality of care and service we offer to our clients.
+She wishes to help break the cycle of “throwing staff to the wolves” when they are starting a new role, avoiding having them learn only by experience, and instead providing them with the tools and resources they would need to get a running start.